yellow-stevens23/OpenGL-Cube/README.md

 The source code was written on a linux machine (on a text editor) and compiled in gcc.
 It also works on windows.
 I will put a windows Binary here in due course.

 This code is obviously based on many examples which I used as I was learning.
-I am greatful to those who produced this code and enabled me to do this.
+I am greatful to those who produced that code and enabled me to do this.